Marina Goodyear looks at the importance of resilience theory in helping us find a sustainable way out of the pandemic and into a better future

 In 2016 I gained a distinction in MSc Environment & Sustainable Development at UCL.
-My thesis explored the role of urban agriculture in making cities cleaner and more socially just.
+My thesis explored the role of urban agriculture in making cities more resource-efficient and more socially just.
 My department then invited me to help put together a £7m research proposal on urban inequalities which was successfully funded by the GCRF.

 Before my MSc, I spent two months on an eco-agriculture farm in Belize, getting hands-on with regenerative agroforestry.